Darraðarljóð

-At the end of the poem, the valkyries sing "start we swiftly with steeds unsaddled—hence to battle with brandished swords!"
 The poem may have influenced the concept of the Three Witches in Shakespeare's Macbeth.

-Darrað or Dorrud's vision is located in Caithness and the story is a "powerful mixture of Celtic and Old Norse imagery".
+Dörruð's vision is located in Caithness and the story is a "powerful mixture of Celtic and Old Norse imagery".

 In popular culture

+"The Fatal Sisters: An Ode" (published 1768) by Thomas Gray is a paraphrase of Darraðarljóð.

 Einar Selvik and Trevor Morris used stanzas from Darraðarljóð in the opening battle in season 2 of Vikings.

-Darraðarljóð was set to music by the Icelandic composer Jón Leifs in 1964 (Op.60).
-It was composed for mixed chorus and orchestra.
-To date it remains unperformed.
+Darraðarljóð was set to music in a 1964 composition for mixed chorus and orchestra by the Icelandic composer Jón Leifs (Op.
+60).
+The work was premiered on the 6th of March 2025 in Harpa concert hall in Reykjavik by the Iceland Symphony Orchestra and the combined forces of two choirs, Kór Langholtskirkju and Kór Hallgrímskirkju, conducted by Eva Ollikainen, as part of a concert celebrating the orchestra's 75th anniversary.